nebulab/playbook/sviluppo/design.md

 # Design

-## Presentazione
+## Presentation

-Per la condivisione e la presentazione di mockup al cliente e agli altri membri del team usiamo l'app [InVision](https://www.invisionapp.com/).
-Con InVision è possibile creare prototipi interattivi completi di gestures, transizioni e animazioni per desktop e mobile che possono essere visionati e commentati da altri collaboratori del progetto.
+For sharing and presentation of mock-ups to the client and to other members of the team we use the app [InVision](https://www.invisionapp.com/).
+With InVision it is possible to create interactive prototypes complete with gestures, transitions and animations for desktop and mobile, which can be viewed and commented by other project coworkers.

-## Risorse
+## Resources

-### Ispirazione
+### Inspiration

-- [Dribbble](https://dribbble.com/): La più grande community di designer e fonte di ispirazione.
+- [Dribbble](https://dribbble.com/): The largest designer community and a source of inspiration.
-- [The Best Designs](https://www.thebestdesigns.com): Una galleria dei più bei siti in circolazione.
+- [The Best Designs](https://www.thebestdesigns.com): A gallery of the bests sites available.

-### Griglie
+### Grids

-- [Gridulator](http://gridulator.com/): Calcola e genera le dimensione e lo spazio tra le colonne di una griglia.
+- [Gridulator](http://gridulator.com/): Calculates and generates the dimension and the space between the columns of a grid.

-### Icone
+### Icons

-- [Font Awesome](http://fortawesome.github.io/Font-Awesome/): Un'immensa collezione di icone da utizzare tramite CSS.
+- [Font Awesome](http://fortawesome.github.io/Font-Awesome/): An immense collection of icons to be used via CSS.

-### Template
+### Templates

-- [MockUPhone](http://mockuphone.com): Una collezione di mockup di dispositivi mobili.
+- [MockUPhone](http://mockuphone.com): A collection of mock-ups of mobile devices.

 ### Responsive design

-- [Screen Sizes](http://screensiz.es/): Aiuta a trovare le dimensioni dei più famosi dispositivi e monitor sul mercato.
-- [Responsinator](http://www.responsinator.com): Mostra come un sito responsive viene visualizzato sui dispositivi più popolari.

-### Texture e pattern
+- [Screen Sizes](http://screensiz.es/): Help find the dimensions of the best-known devices and
+  monitors on the market.
+- [Responsinator](http://www.responsinator.com): Shows how a responsive site is displayed on the most popular devices.

+### Textures and patterns

-- [Subtle Patterns](http://subtlepatterns.com): La migliore collezione di pattern.
+- [Subtle Patterns](http://subtlepatterns.com): The best collection of patterns.

-### Foto stock gratuite
+### Free stock photos

 - [Pexels](http://www.pexels.com)
 - [picjumbo](http://picjumbo.com)